Millenmark/fullstack-simple-chat-app/README.md

 If you run the app successfully, you can create an account and it will log you in to the application.

-After that, pick a potential chat to the right corner.
+After that, pick a potential chat in the left side.
 Click it and it will show the person you clicked on the right side, and in that you can open your conversation.